Winspace Launches SLC5 Road Frameset: 705g Do-It-All Frame!

 At just 705 grams for an unpainted size Medium, the SLC5 is one of the lightest production frames Winspace has ever made, just slightly heavier than the SLC3 climbing frame.
 Considering the tubing, it’s a much lower weight than I would expect.

 It is designed to compete with (and benchmarked in a wind tunnel directly against) the Specialized S-Works SL8; the SLC5 should bring elite-level performance to a broader audience.
-The wind tunnel data have not been published yet, though.
+The wind tunnel data from Silverstone Sports Engineering Hub and Fuji Aero Performance Center are below:

 The frame features a BSA-68 bottom bracket, offers 32mm tire clearance, and comes in five sizes.
 That tire clearance is today’s standard for road bikes.
 The frame is made of premium materials, including T1000, T1100, M65, and M46.